CWP Trust & Trustees

 Formed in 1996 as the Cotswold Water Park Society, and now known as the CWP Trust, we have been a fully registered charity since April 2011.

-The CWP Trust is governed by a Chairman Sir David John and a Board of six Trustees who oversee the work of a small team of staff based near Down Ampney in the Cotswold Water Park.
+The CWP Trust is governed by a Board of five Trustees who oversee the work of a small team of staff based near Down Ampney in the Cotswold Water Park.

 The CWP Trust works with a huge variety of people to care for this dynamic and challenging area.